Skip to Content

 • Furniture or other movable pieces of interior property

-USDA Loan Process for Modular Homes
+USDA Loan Underwriting for Modular Homes

-In addition, the property must meet a few additional requirements, be covered by a warranty and meet other eligibility standards before the loan can be approved.
+The USDA loan process for modular homes is largely comparable to other mortgage products.
+The property must meet certain requirements, be covered by a warranty, and meet other eligibility standards before the loan can be approved.

-The USDA loan process includes:
+The USDA loan underwriting process includes:

-• Certification Requirements The dealer and buyer must sign a document certifying that the home sustained no damage during transport or assembly.
+• Certification Requirements – The dealer and buyer must sign a document certifying that the home sustained no damage during transport or assembly.

 Not all lenders make loans for manufactured housing or offer financing for new construction.